named-data/ndn-cxx/docs/code-style.rst

         ...
         #endif // APP_MODULE_CLASS_NAME_HPP

-    The name should follow the location of the file inside the source tree and prevents naming conflicts.
-Header guard should be prefixed with the application/library name to avoid conflicts with other packaged and libraries.
+    The macro name should reflect the path of the header file relative to the root of the source tree, in order to prevent naming conflicts.
+The header guard should be prefixed with the application/library name to avoid conflicts with other packages and libraries.

 3.3.
-Header files which are in the same source distribution should be included in ``"quotes"``, if possible with a path relative to the source file.
-Header files for system and other external libraries should be included in ``<angle brackets>``.
+Include directives for system headers and other external libraries should use ``<angle brackets>``.
+Header files in the same source code repository should be included using ``"quotes"``.

     .. code-block:: c++

+        #include "ndn-cxx/util/random.hpp"

         #include <string>
         #include <boost/lexical_cast.hpp>

-        #include "util/random.hpp"
+    All of a project's header files should be included with their path relative to the project's source directory.
+The use of UNIX directory shortcuts ``.`` (the current directory) and ``..`` (the parent directory) is discouraged.

 3.4.
 Include statements should be grouped.
 Same-project headers should be included first.
 Leave an empty line between groups of include statements.
 Sort alphabetically within a group.
+For example, the include section of ``ndn-cxx/foo/bar.cpp`` may look like this:

     .. code-block:: c++

+        #include "ndn-cxx/detail/pending-interest.hpp"
-        #include "detail/pending-interest.hpp"
+        #include "ndn-cxx/util/random.hpp"

-        #include "util/random.hpp"
+        #include <cstdlib>
         #include <fstream>
         #include <iomanip>

         #include <boost/lexical_cast.hpp>
         #include <boost/regex.hpp>

 3.5.
 Types that are local to one file only can be declared inside that file.

 3.6.
 Implicit conversion is generally allowed.